The 13 Best YouTube Premium TV Shows, Ranked

 I mean, seriously!
 How can you not be shelling out for a free 30-day trial of Premium THIS INSTANT!
 Fucking do it, man.
 Wayne is great.

 3. Step Up: High Water

 Creator: Holly Sorensen

-Stars: Lauryn McClain (Season One), Petrice Jones, Marcus Mitchell, Terrence Green, Carlito Olivero, Jade Chynoweth, Kendra Oyesanya, Eric Graise, Faizon Love, Ne-Yo, Naya Rivera, Jeremy Copeland (Season Two), Ashley Greene (Season Two)
+Stars: Lauryn McClain (Season 1), Petrice Jones, Marcus Mitchell, Terrence Green, Carlito Olivero, Jade Chynoweth, Kendra Oyesanya, Eric Graise, Faizon Love, Ne-Yo, Naya Rivera, Jeremy Copeland (Season 2), Ashley Greene (Season 2)

 Genre: Science Fiction/Teen Drama